Climate Change Countermeasures

 Change in total fuel consumption of commercial vehicles

-At the end of 2024, the introduction rate of eco-friendly cars for commercial vehicles was 93%, and the total fuel consumption was 22,876 GJ, a decrease of 45.7% compared to the base year.
-Although there was a 4% decrease compared to the previous year, due to the gradual recovery of sales activities, which had been restricted due to the COVID-19 pandemic, it has increased by 4% from 2022.
-The Group will further strengthen its efforts to introduce eco-friendly vehicles such as hybrid cars and highly fuel-efficient vehicles, and will consider the introduction of electric vehicles and other measures to reduce the total fuel consumption of commercial vehicles by 75% by 2030.
+At the end of 2025, the introduction rate of eco-friendly cars for commercial vehicles was 92%, and the total fuel consumption was 23,730 GJ, a decrease of 43.7% compared to the base year.
+As a result, we achieved the 2025 target for total fuel consumption of commercial vehicles under the Mid-term Environmental Goals 2030 (a 35% reduction compared to 2019).
+The Group will further strengthen its efforts to introduce eco-friendly vehicles such as hybrid cars and highly fuel-efficient vehicles, and will consider the introduction of electric vehicles and other measures to achieve the 2030 target of a 75% reduction.

 Certification and Disclosure of Information on Climate Change Measures